-Safe Spaces
+Safe spaces

 Adults recognised the need for safe places for young people to go to for support, education and pleasure.
-Mentions of involving them in the running of these spaces.
-Investment in places such as youth centres and community facilities seen as critical.
-The importance of youth clubs cannot be over stated.
+There were mentions of involving them in the running of these spaces.
+Investment in places such as youth centres and community facilities is also seen as critical.
+The importance of youth clubs cannot be overstated.